 Each team shall deliver five (5) stones per end.
 The player delivering the team's first stone of the end must also deliver the team's last stone of that end.
 The other team member shall deliver the team's second, third and fourth stones for that end.
 The player delivering the first stone can change from end to end.
-After the pre-game practice, using all eight (8) stones, teams will choose the five stones they want to play with and shall keep those five (5) stones for the entire game.
+After the pre-game practice, using all eight (8) stones, teams will choose the six (6) stones they want to play with (including the positioned stone) and shall keep those six (6) stones for the entire game.
+The positioned stone may be changed from end to end.